saucelabs/elemental-next/frontend/docs/2-download-a-file/csharp.md

 ---
-title: '2: Download A File'
+title: "2: Download A File"
-id: '2-download-a-file-Csharp'
+id: "2-download-a-file-Csharp"
-contentUrl: "docs/updated-tips/download-a-file/2-download-a-file-Csharp"
+contentUrl: "docs/download-a-file/2-download-a-file-Csharp"
 sidebar_label: Csharp
 text: "Just like with uploading files we hit the same issue with downloading them a dialog box just out of Selenium's reach.
 With some additional configuration, we can side-step the dialog box."
 number: 2